1760 - French campaign in West Germany – Campaign till the combat of Korbach

 In June, Great Britain sent 2 more regiments of cavalry (15th Eliot's Light Horse and 7th (Queen's Own) Dragoons to join its contingent operating with the Allied Army, making up a total of close on 10,000 men sent as reinforcement that very year.

 On June 7, Broglie sent reinforcements to Prince Xavier in the County of Fulda.
-In response Ferdinand sent the Hereditary Prince with 4,000 men to reinforce Gilsa.

 On June 9, the Hereditary Prince arrived at Schlitz.

-On June 10, the Hereditary Prince, now at the head of 20,000 men, advanced on Fulda and 2 Allied sqns entered into the town.
-The Hereditary Prince encamped nearby and the French retired.
-The county was now free of French troops.
-The French division of M. de Lillebonne was at Steinau; Vogüé à Schlüchtern; Caraman at Obersotzbach, and Rougé at Birstein to protect the Kinzig Valley.
+- The French division of M. de Lillebonne was at Steinau; Vogüé à Schlüchtern; Caraman at Obersotzbach, and Rougé at Birstein to protect the Kinzig Valley.